hogart/deathline/README.md

 Test game is located in `games/pushkin.json` (Russian only at the moment).
 Also take a look at `lib/deathline.ts`, it contains interfaces and types for game.

 Place your game at `games/your_game.json` and run it by adding `GAME_NAME = your_game` to `.env` file.

+There's no documentation at the moment, but you can take a look at `./schema.json`.

 ## ⌨️ Contributing